10/28/2020 By Dr. Minas Chrysopoulo

 - Improves patient outcomes

 Decreasing decisional conflict means the patient is less likely to seek a second opinion because of insecurity, and it also decreases medical malpractice risk.
 Improving patient outcomes and satisfaction can also create extremely positive secondary effects on the surgeon’s practice from a marketing perspective.
 Happy patients can be very effective advocates for a specific procedure or the entire practice.
 Shared decision-making is also intrinsically quite rewarding.
-In addition to being effective and ethical, it enables the delivery of high quality, patient-centered care.
+In addition to being effective and ethical, it enables the delivery of high-quality, patient-centered care.

 The SHARE approach provides physicians with a simple five-step outline for a shared decision-making doctor-patient interaction:

-Step 1 - To begin the interaction, the clinician must gage the level of interaction the patient wants and is comfortable with.
+Step 1 – To begin the interaction, the clinician must gauge the level of interaction the patient wants and is comfortable with.
 However, it is important to acknowledge that a new diagnosis can make people vulnerable and insecure.
 Assuming — or even imposing — patient autonomy can lead to an underestimation of the patient’s vulnerability and an overestimation of their ability to make good decisions.
 In some cases, an appeal on autonomy can therefore be a burden.
-The main goal of shared decision-making is not to always have patients make autonomous choices, but to provide high quality patient-centered care based on the level of involvement the patient is seeking.
+The main goal of shared decision-making is not to always have patients make autonomous choices, but to provide high-quality patient-centered care based on the level of involvement the patient is seeking.

 The various treatment options and associated risks are reviewed during step 2.